-At the Annual Meeting, you will be asked to (i) elect six directors; (ii) ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm; (iii) vote on a non-binding advisory resolution approving the Company's executive compensation; (iv) vote on the frequency of future advisory votes on executive compensation; and (v) transact such other business as may properly come before the meeting.
-You will note that the Board of Directors of the Company recommends a vote "FOR" the election of each of the six director nominees, "FOR" the ratification of the appointment of Ernst & Young LLP, "FOR" the approval of the non-binding advisory resolution on the Company's executive compensation, and "EVERY YEAR" for the frequency of future advisory votes on executive compensation.
+At the Annual Meeting, you will be asked to (i) elect eight directors; (ii) ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm; (iii) vote on a non-binding advisory resolution approving the Company's executive compensation; and (iv) transact such other business as may properly come before the meeting.
+You will note that the Board of Directors of the Company recommends a vote "FOR" the election of each of the eight director nominees, "FOR" the ratification of the appointment of KPMG LLP, and "FOR" the approval of the non-binding advisory resolution on the Company's executive compensation.
 The matters to be considered during the Annual Meeting are described in the Notice of Internet Availability of Proxy Materials, the Notice of Annual Meeting of Stockholders and the Proxy Statement.